MatiasGalliani/golang-uni-exercise/README.md

 *   The total count of **single men**.
 *   The **name** of the oldest woman.

-Used official documentation of GOLANG and Google Gemini for help, but the whole syntax was handwritten.
+I used the official Go documentation and Google Gemini for guidance, but the entire syntax was handwritten by me.

 Bye!